bolna-ai/bolna/local_setup/README.md

-## Creating agents and start making calls
+## Example agents to create, use and start making calls
 Go to the [Bolna wiki](https://github.com/bolna-ai/bolna/wiki) to try out sample agents.